buddh4/lyvely/packages/applications/docs/docs/dev/framework/policies.md

 permissions, Policies can perform more intricate checks, including interactions with other services or server configurations.

 To illustrate, consider the example of write access to content documents.
 This access cannot rely solely on permission checks.
-For instance, content should be writable by its author, but not if it is locked or archived.
+For instance, content should be writable by its author, but not if the content is locked or the content type does not allow being written.
 Some content types may also define specific rules for writing or deleting content—all of which can be addressed using Policies.

 Policies are globally accessible and can be integrated into your services or used in conjunction with